J1MMM/J1MMM/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently taking bachelor degree major in web and game development
 - 💞️ I’m looking to yamashita treasure
-- 📫 How to reach me? hulaan mo
+- 📫 How to reach me? call 911

 <!---
 J1MMM/J1MMM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.